-This subsidy helps families with the cost of child care while they are transitioning to work from income support by engaging in work, study or training activities.
+Additional Child Care Subsidy (ACCS) transition to work helps families with the cost of early childhood education and care while they are transitioning to work from income support by engaging in work, study or training activities.

 On this page:

 The transition to work subsidy is for individuals who:

 - are eligible for Child Care Subsidy (CCS)

 - have an active Job Plan or Participation Plan (if required), and

 - are engaged in a recognised work, study or training activity.

 In July 2023, the standard lower income limit increases from $72,466 to $80,000.
 Some families may now be eligible for ACCS transition to work.

 The number of hours of subsided care a family will be entitled to depends on their activity level.

 If the individual has a partner, the activity test result is determined by the person doing the least amount of activity.